-Our future is dependent upon our ability to provide a set of premier services that funders respect, appreciate, wish to continue, and upon which we seek to build.
+Our future is dependent upon our ability to provide premier services that individuals and funders need, respect, appreciate, wish to continue, and upon which we seek to build.
 We gather input from many sources and offer many vehicles through which ideas and suggestions surface to the highest levels of the organization.
 We have established a continuous quality improvement committee and most importantly, remain open to criticism, transparent in our actions, and delegate significant responsibilities to our management team.
 There is no substitute for quality.
 We have no acceptance of mediocrity and maintain a constant drive to become better.

 Employee Recognition and Reward

-It allows us to add value and variety to what we do.
+To add value and variety to what we do, we must grow.
 Our growth continues to add layers of additional quality to the services we provide.
 Each program service now has more expanded abilities to meet individual and community needs as we continue to build upon a more extensive set of supports.
-We have become one of the largest employers in the SouthCoast with more than 850 talented and professional employees.
+We have become one of the largest employers in the SouthCoast with more than 870 talented and professional employees.
 We are a robust, economic engine for the community.
 Growth prevents stagnation, increases opportunities for community collaboration and builds opportunity for our community workforce.
 Our growth and strength ensure we can successfully compete with organizations outside our area, thereby making our community that much stronger and more viable.

-It is the key component of our future viability as an organization and our capacity to succeed.
-Profitability allows us to build a stable and secure future, strengthen our resources, develop creative solutions, manage risk, and build our community.
-Profitability has allowed us to secure the future of the Diabetes Association and the SMILES Mentoring programs.
+Sustainability is a crucial component of our future viability as an organization and our capacity to succeed.
+To ensure a stable and secure future, strengthen our resources, develop creative solutions, manage risk, and build our community, we must be profitable and sustainable.
+Profitability has secured the future of the Diabetes Association and the SMILES Mentoring programs.
 It allowed us to help organize and financially support Kids-A-Palooza and Block-A-Palooza.
-It allowed us to make a major investment in the establishment of two full-service community centers (4 South Main Street and the Community Engagement Center at the Resiliency Preparatory Academy) and it helps us provide a better work experience to our employees.
+It provided the funds for a major investment in the establishment of two full-service community centers in Fall River (4 South Main Street and the Community Engagement Center at the Resiliency Preparatory Academy), and it helps us to provide a better work experience for our employees.